bpleines/ansible-infoblox/README.md

-Simple Ansible infoblox role
+Dynamically create host records in Infoblox using Ansible!

 dynamicInfoblox
 =========

-A very basic role using some of Infoblox's new integration in Core v2.5 to dynamically add a record at the next available ip
+A basic role using some of Infoblox's new integration in Core v2.5 to dynamically add sequence of host records at the next available ip address

 Requirements
 ------------

 The infoblox-client installed on the targeted localhost machine.
 Ansible v >= 2.5 for the infoblox modules and lookup plugin

+There is an existing dependency to manually create the reverse lookup zone- hope to resolve this soon

 Role Variables
 --------------
 Example nios_provider supplied below.
-This should be vaulted in vars
+This should be vaulted for production use

 ```
 nios_provider: